dbt-labs/docs.getdbt.com/website/docs/docs/get-started/about-the-cli.md

 ---
-title: "Develop from the command line"
+title: "About the CLI"
 id: "about-the-cli"
-sidebar_label: "Develop from the command line"
+sidebar_label: "About the CLI"
 ---

 dbt ships with a command line interface (CLI) for running your dbt project.
 This way of running dbt a dbt project is free and open source.